JJunShim/JJunShim/README.md

 ### Hi there 👋

-My informations are down below.
+My information is down below.

 <!--
 **J-JunShim/J-JunShim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.